-Founded nearly two centuries ago, Rensselaer was the first technological research university founded in America, yet it is one of its most modern in terms of technology and innovation.
-It’s composed of five schools—Engineering, Science, Architecture, Humanities, and Arts and Social Sciences—and the Lally School of Management.
-Each has its own distinct characteristics and traditions, but through cross-discipline courses and programs, they work as one to ensure that students receive a well-rounded education.
+Founded nearly two centuries ago, Rensselaer was the first technological research university founded in America, yet it's one of its most modern in terms of technology and innovation.
+It’s composed of the Schools of Engineering; Science; Architecture; and Humanities, Arts & Social Sciences as well as the Lally School of Management.
+Each has its own distinct characteristics and traditions, but through cross-discipline courses and programs, they work as one to ensure students receive a well-rounded education.

 Learning with CLASS

-At Rensselaer students receive a comprehensive education where they’re exposed to a wide array of topics and people.
+At Rensselaer, students receive a comprehensive education where they’re exposed to a wide array of topics and people.
 Central in this is CLASS, or Clustered Learning, Advocacy, and Support for Students.
-This initiative involves the entire Rensselaer community working together to engage students in multiple facets of the educational experience at Rensselaer.
+This initiative involves the entire RPI community working together to engage students in multiple facets of the educational experience here.
 Through time-based clustering, residential commons, interdisciplinary programs, and a support network of peers, staff, and faculty, students develop the intellectual agility, multicultural sophistication, and global awareness that will enable them to change the world.

 When class is over

-When off campus, Rensselaer’s hometown of Troy packs a punch in terms of cultural, entertainment, and dining options.
+Off campus, Rensselaer’s hometown of Troy packs a punch in terms of cultural, entertainment, and dining options.
 One Friday a month, the town hosts Troy Night Out, a popular night of museum and musical events.
-Other events include the Troy Pig-Out, Victorian Stroll, and Chowderfest, when, as you guessed it, chowder tasting takes center stage.
+Other events include the Troy Pig-Out, Victorian Stroll, and Chowderfest, when (as you guessed it) chowder tasting takes center stage.